deepikard12/weather-prediction/README.md

-# 🌦️ Real-Time Weather Rain Prediction
+# 🌦️ Weather Rain Prediction

 A Machine Learning based web application that provides real-time weather information for a selected location and predicts whether it will rain tomorrow.